 David Ascanio a Venezuelan birder and naturalist, has spent 35 years guiding birding tours throughout his native country, Colombia, Brazil, Peru, Costa Rica, the Orinoco and Amazon river basins, Trinidad & Tobago, Suriname, the Guianas, the Dominican Republic, Puerto Rico, the Lesser Antilles, Cuba, Chile, and Panama.
 He is especially interested in bird vocalizations and has a private library containing voices of more than 70% of all the birds of Venezuela.
 David combines superb birding skills with an astonishing command of bird vocalizations.
 He has published a book for children about bird songs and has coauthored the descriptions of two new species, the Rio Orinoco Spinetail and the Delta Amacuro Softtail.
-David has also published various manuscripts about the birds of the llanos (plains), the Orinoco River island species, and the pantepui endemic species for which he has become an authority.
-He is the first author of the Field Guide to the Birds of Venezuela (2017).
-David is an excellent communicator, has a great sense of humor, and is tireless in helping others find birds and wildlife.
+David has also published various manuscripts about the birds of the llanos communicator, has a great sense of humor, and is tireless in helping others find birds and wildlife.
 These traits have made him one of the most popular naturalists/guides in the Neotropics.